-(a) The Criminal and Juvenile Justice Information Advisory Group consists of the following members:
+(a) The Criminal and Juvenile Justice Information and Bureau of Criminal Apprehension Advisory Group consists of the following members:

 (1) the commissioner of corrections or designee;